(adsbygoogle = window.adsbygoogle || []).push({});

 Declutter Physically and Digitally

 Take a look at your workspace and see how many things are piled up on the desk.
-If you don’t use it, don’t want it or need it, then get rid of it.
-Try and find everything on your desk a designated spot, preferably out of sight.
+If you don’t use it, don’t want it, or need it, then get rid of it.
+Try and find everything on your desk in a designated spot, preferably out of sight.
 A clear desk can help you clear your mind, meaning you don’t have to waste cognitive energy on wading through the clutter.
 Make it a habit of cleaning your workspace before you go home every day, helping to jumpstart your mornings.

 Lindsey Conger on InstagramLindsey Conger on Twitter